 How Custom Orthotics Can Help You

-Custom orthotics are an excellent choice to treat foot, toe, and ankle conditions including plantar fasciitis, heel pain, hammertoe, bunions, lateral ankle instability, and more.
+Custom orthotics are an excellent choice to treat foot, toe, and ankle conditions, including plantar fasciitis, heel pain, hammertoe, bunions, lateral ankle instability, and more.
 They can also help relieve foot symptoms caused by diabetes and arthritis.

 When You Should See a Foot and Ankle Specialist for Custom Orthotics

-You should see a foot and ankle specialist for custom orthotics if you have a chronic disease affecting your feet like diabetes or arthritis.
+You should see a foot and ankle specialist for custom orthotics if you have a chronic disease affecting your feet, like diabetes or arthritis.
 You should also visit a podiatrist for orthotics if:

 - You experience chronic foot, ankle, or toe pain